 You might think a trading game between two people would be a limited concept.
 But Jaipur has its hooks in the ingenious way it re-creates actual market forces, and tempts you into making a mistake by offering big potential rewards.
 During play you collect and sell sets of matching goods.
 But each sale of a particular type of goods brings decreasing returns, as items flood the market, so you always want to be the earliest to sell any given good.
 However, you also get bonus points for selling large amounts of a single good in one go.
 How far dare you stock up before your opponent swoops in and satisfies the pent-up demand before you?

 As well as this core tension, Jaipur cranks up the stakes in many other ways.
 A hand limit also makes collecting too many cards a risky proposition.
 And there's always the temptation to take camels instead which you can't sell, but which do let you pick up multiple cards at once.
 With the pressure ratcheting up each turn, it's down to you to ride the right balance of luck and skill to make a market killing.
+Here's our full Jaipur review, which goes into more detail about this miniature classic.

 The big draw of Unmatched is slick, fast, one-to-one combat between any fictional characters you can imagine.
 This box sees King Arthur, Alice from Wonderland, Sinbad and Medusa face off, with players choosing one of the four to play each game.
 There are alternative boxes and expansions to build out your options – Unmatched: Robin Hood vs Bigfoot is available now, while Unmatched: Cobble and Fog will soon add Dracula, Sherlock Holmes, The Invisible Man and Jekyll & Hyde; future plans include a Bruce Lee pack (who is, admittedly, not fictional) and a Jurassic Park pack.

 The engine of this miracle is a simple card system where you play from your hand to move and attack on the board.
 Each character has their own deck, and that's where the magic lies.
 From Sinbad's voyage card stacking to Sherlock's knowledge of his opponent's cards, it offers incredible variety from very few rules.
 Yet between all the moving parts, it's a thrilling game of tactical cat and mouse.
+Our Unmatched: Battle of Legends review goes even more into how the game works, and why it's so engrossing.

 This game's name translates as 'Scots kill', and is themed around Scottish clans fighting for territory control (though you can find effectively the same game as Battle Line: Medieval if you prefer knights to kilts).
 It's not a game that feels like battling, however: it's more a kind of multi-hand Poker where you won't lose any money.
 Players select cards from their hand to play into one of nine table positions.
 You're trying to build up a better Poker-style meld of three cards on your side than your opponent can manage.
 Once you've done so, you win that position, and if you win five of the nine, you win the game.

 What's great about the game is that when you play a card you can rarely be sure you'll ever finish the meld you're aiming for.
 Instead, it's all about playing the odds, trying to bluff while knowing your opponent might actually have the cards you need in their hand.
 It's enough to make your palms sweat, and for extra tension, there's also a deck of one-shot power cards to mix things up.
+Here's our full Schotten Totten review, to explain more about why its head-to-head puzzle is so satisfying.

 The original Codenames was a breakout hit.
 In it, you laid out a grid of 25 word cards.
 Then, one player on each team took a secret pattern card showing which words 'belonged' to each team.
 They had to give one-word clues, trying to tie as many of their cards together in that one clue as possible, while their team-mates tried to guess which they were.
 It was a hilarious yet taut dance of trying to guide players to the right cards with minimal information, but where a misstep could reward your opponent or even lose you the game instantly, like walking through a minefield.